 I’ve built over a dozen websites using these tools, and I can’t change a thing.

 Astra theme provides the framework that gives you full flexibility when it comes to the layout of your site.
-Now with flexible layout already in place, Elementor Pro helps you design your website to look just the way you like it.
+Now with flexible layouts already in place, Elementor Pro helps you design your website to look just the way you like it.

 Don’t believe me?
 See how this blog post is laid out.
 I designed this single post template using Elementor and applied it to all my single posts.